Retail stores, eCommerce merchants, and other sellers and service providers select payment processors.

 PCI DSS stands for Payment Card Industry Data Security Standard.

 A payment gateway is a fast and secure method for transmitting payment data online.
 A payment gateway includes card reader devices for point-of-sale (POS) and online portal software technology for eCommerce transactions.
-It’s used to authorize and enable payments from a customer to a merchant or vendor.
+It’s used to authorize and enable payments from a customer to a merchant or vendor, using card details and the transaction amount.

 EMV Chip Credit Cards